cufitt/service360/README.md

 ## Governance
 Service360 follows a core maintainer model led by **CUFitt**, with open contributions via pull requests.

+## Project Steward
+CUFitt Service360 is created and maintained by **Sai Turlapati**,
+Microsoft MVP and founder of **CUFitt**.

+The project follows a stewarded open-source model, with CUFitt acting as the long-term maintainer and roadmap owner.

 ## License
 MIT License